Drill-Dev/DrillDev/README.md

 - Provides strong typing for interacting with the database, eliminating a ton of runtime SQL errors that result from incorrect types
 - Works much more nicely with TypeScript compared to raw SQL
-- Provides a built-in and easy way to handle database migrations.
+- Provides a built-in and easy way to handle database migrations

 ### Other